 Although it takes a while to build a good credit score, you can ruin it in the blink of an eye.
-All it takes is a bit of overspending and a few missed payments and your credit score can be damaged for several years.
+All it takes is a bit of overspending, and a few missed payments and your credit score can be damaged for several years.
 Here are eight ways to ruin your credit that you want to avoid.

 Opening a Credit Card Before You’re Ready

 While you can technically get a credit card at age 18, being of age doesn’t mean you’re officially ready for a credit card.
 Before you apply for your first credit card, you should have some financial basics in place.
-You should be able to handle a checking account without overdrafting, make deadlines without being told, and have good money management skills.
-Without some basic financial skills, you're at risk of ruining your credit before you really get to use it.
+You should be able to handle a checking account without making overdrafts, make deadlines without being told, and have good money management skills.
+Without some basic financial skills, you're at risk of ruining your credit before you get to use it.